-However, there are a few strategies that people have told us that work for them.
-You can use a clitoral pump to increase the size of bottom growth.
-Pumps can be used before starting T or while on T; and some find using lube while pumping to be helpful.
+However, there are a few strategies that people have told us that work for them to maximize bottom growth.
+You can use a clitoral pump to increase the size of your bottom growth.
+Pumps can be used before starting T or while on T, and some find using lube while pumping to be helpful.

 For people who don’t necessarily want bottom growth with T, there are some considerations.

 First and foremost, each person has their own unique response to hormones.
-However, there are options for those who want to start T, but aren’t so interested in bottom growth.
+However, there are options for those who want to start testosterone but aren’t that interested in bottom growth.
 If someone is experiencing bottom growth that feels excessive or rapid, they can potentially adjust to a lower T dosage.